Flag2Runner/PolarCordToCartCordTool/README.md

-# Maya Polar Cord Tool
+# Maya Polar Coordinates to Cartesian Coordinates Tool
 ## Introduction:
-This is a tool I developed to help with the placing and moving of objects in polar cordinate space
+This is a tool I developed to help with the placing and moving of objects in polar coordinate space.

 ## What this plugin does
 <img src = assets\Example2.png width = 550>

-This plugin converts 3D polar cords and creates a cube on cartesian 3D space
+This plugin converts 3D polar cords and creates a cube on cartesian 3D space.

 <img src = assets/istallDirectory.png width = 600>